 Homeowners and Commercial Property Insurance

 Homeowner’s insurance policies, as well as commercial property insurance policies, provide coverage for damage caused by “wind blown” water and not for damage caused by “rising” water.
 Your homeowner’s insurance policy should cover damage caused by water which was blown through an open window or hole in your roof, but may not cover damage caused by water which had risen from an overflowing river.
-Homeowner’s insurance should also typically cover heavy rain that causes water to leak through the attic or ceiling, or water damage from a hailstorm smashing a window and raining inside the home.
+Homeowner’s insurance should also typically cover heavy rain that causes water to leak through the attic or ceiling or water damage from a hailstorm smashing a window and raining inside the home.
 Other water losses covered under your homeowner’s insurance policy are damage caused by burst pipes, broken hoses or pipes in an ice maker or washing machine, and sudden appliance explosions, such as a bursting water heater.

 Flood insurance coverage is limited to water damage caused from flooding or rising water.
-Your flood policy should provide coverage for damage caused by water which overflows or rises onto normally dry land or property.
+Your flood policy should provide coverage for damage caused by water that overflows or rises onto normally dry land or property.
 This type of damage is usually the result of water overflowing from bodies of water, swimming pools, or water main breaks.
 Flood damage could also be caused by a heavy rain event that caused water to pool in your yard to such an extent that the water enters your home.

 Get Help With Your Insurance Claim